-Manzanita Lake Camping Cabins, Lassen Volcanic National Park, Shingletown, CA
+Manzanita Lake Camping Cabins, Lassen Volcanic National Park, CA - Latest Reviews, Photos & Campground Map

 Manzanita Lake Camping Cabins is part of Lassen Volcanic National Park in California (55 min east of Redding, CA) with an elevation of 5,904 feet.
 There are a total of 20 campsites including 20 cabins.
-The campground is normally open from the end of May to mid October.
+The campground is normally open from mid May to mid October.
 Sites can accommodate RVs and trailers between 20 and 30 feet.
 All sites are currently reservable.
+Reservations can be booked up to 6 months in advance.
 Each site includes a picnic table and fire ring with grill.
 Fees range from $76.00 to $101.00.
-Some amenities include shower, drinking water, general store, accessible, laundry facility, swim beach, restroom, gasoline pump, firewood, ice, pay telephone, flush toilets, water sports rental.
+Some amenities include shower, drinking water, general store, accessible, laundry facility, swimming, restroom, gasoline pump, firewood, ice, pay telephone, flush toilets, water sports rental.
 Activities include fishing, hiking trails, floating sports.

 5 star